rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 Reference: [5.
 Arbitrum - Oracle overview](https://docs.arbitrum.io/build-decentralized-apps/oracles/overview)

-> How to implement a good oracle ?
+> How to implement a good oracle?

 ### Step 1 - Directly into the Consensus Protocol

 The first thing could be to add the oracle directly into the consensus protocol (block production mechanism).
-In this case, the miner will search directly information asked by the smart contract.
+In this case, the miner will search directly for information asked by the smart contract.

 > **Problem:** The miner could be lying or cheating.

 In this case, the miner is the only one which provides and knows the information.
-The others members on the blockchain (nodes) can not verify the integrity of the information provided by the miner
+The other members on the blockchain (nodes) can not verify the integrity of the information provided by the miner

 ### Step 2 - Oracle Network